The best way to study poetry? With history. If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

 How to Read Poetry

-No matter the age of your students, following are basic steps to reading poetry, as presented in How to Read a Book: The Classic Guide to Intelligent Reading: (The first half is a must-read for beginning high school students.)
+No matter the age of your students, the following are basic steps to reading poetry, as presented in How to Read a Book: The Classic Guide to Intelligent Reading.

 First, read the poem through the first time without stopping.
 Even though there are unfamiliar words and phrases, you will understand much more by first reading the poem through without stopping to figure out the vocabulary.

 After that, read the poem through a second time, but this time read it aloud.
 Poetry’s inherent rhythm brings words and phrases to life.

 Now, during the third time reading the poem, you may start asking what the poem is saying.

 The more you read it, the more the poem can speak to you.

 In true Charlotte Mason fashion, resist the urge to “teach” this poem.
 Instead, allow the poem to speak directly to your student.
 And this particular poem will be more suitable for older late/mature elementary students and above.

 For elementary students, just focus on reading the poem.
 If you anticipate your student becoming frightened about your house burning down, remind him that during colonial times candles were used for light and most household items were of wood, so house fires were much more common than today.
 (Although we ALWAYS have to be careful of fire, etc…)